-Other than its vegan granola bowl with Krasolesi milk, everything on the breakfast menu is vegetarian from the omelets, pancakes, and toast to the fluffy semolina porridge with cherries and Chambord black raspberry-chocolate liqueur.
+This restaurant easily passes for one of the best to get a healthy breakfast in Prague because other than its vegan granola bowl with Krasolesi milk, everything on the breakfast menu is vegetarian from the omelets, pancakes, and toast to the fluffy semolina porridge with cherries and Chambord black raspberry-chocolate liqueur.
 For lunch, there’s mushroom and spinach lasagna, baked ricotta with Moravia cheese and olives, and pearl pasta risotto with beetroot, arugula, and sheep cheese.

 Light meals and desserts galore await you at Cukrkávalimonáda

 Address: Lázenská 7, 118 00 Malá Strana, Czechia

 There are salads, sandwiches, pasta dishes, and fine pastries to be had at this cafe and bakery that’s named after an old clapping game among Czech children.
 You can pair off pancakes with brewed coffee from northern Italy’s Lake Garda region for breakfast.
 Or take a light lunch of tomato-mozzarella salad or chicken breast with mozzarella and prosciutto on balsamic vinegar.